Bike Trail: Indiana's Cardinal Greenway

 Discover the Cardinal Greenway

-The Cardinal Greenway is the longest single bike trail in Indiana.
+The Cardinal Greenway is one of the longest single bike trails in Indiana.
 It's a paved rail trail which is used by walkers, runners, bicyclists and those with inline skates.
 It's great for fitness training*, families, and anyone who loves outdoor activities.

 * the trail includes some fitness stations and it's often low traffic, however, riders need to be careful about speed as they share the path with pedestrians!